Race in Nineteenth-Century Literatures and Cultures

 Edited by Patricia A. Matthew and Manu Samriti Chander

-Race in Nineteenth-Century Literature and Culture attends to the racial and imperial logics that emerged in the long nineteenth century.
-The series opens up a space in which to consider the complex relationships between, on the one hand, such issues as the popularization of race science and the ecological consequences of rapid colonial expansion and, on the other hand, cultural production and consumption across the globe.
-While centered on cultures of the late-Enlightenment, Romantic, and Victorian eras, our series pays particular attention to the durability of long nineteenth-century racial and imperial formations in the contemporary moment.
-Titles included will proceed from the conviction that understanding this key moment in the history of race and empire enables us to imagine revolutionary alternatives to the structures we have inherited from the nineteenth century.
+Race in Nineteenth-Century Literatures and Cultures (RNCLC) brings together critical work on the material and intellectual histories of race across in the long nineteenth century.
+The series considers such issues as enslavement, abolition, race science, colonial expansion, and indigeneity in relation to cultural production and consumption across the globe.
+Focused on underexplored nineteenth-century archives, RNCLC nevertheless pays particular attention to the relevance of the period’s racial formations to the contemporary moment.
+Titles included proceed from the conviction that understanding this key moment in the history of race enables us to imagine revolutionary alternatives to the structures inherited from the nineteenth century.

 Please send cover letter, proposal, and, if available, a sample chapter from the manuscript following OUP’s guidelines to OUP.C19Race@gmail.com